tweag/opam-nix/DOCUMENTATION.md

 (_: { opam__conf_g____installed = "true"; })`.

 If you wish to change the build in some other arbitrary way, do so as you would with any nixpkgs package.
-You can override phases, but note that `configurePhase` is special and should not be overriden (unless you read `builder.nix` and understand what it is doing).

 Some special attributes which you can override are:

+- You can override phases, but note that `configurePhase` is special and should not be overriden (unless you read `builder.nix` and understand what it is doing);
+- `buildInputs`: Add libraries (whether OCaml or system) to the package build.
+  Note that you can add packages to the scope and then take them from `final` argument of the overlay;
+- `nativeBuildInputs`: Add binaries that are needed at build-time (e.g. compilers, documentation generators, etc).
 - `withFakeOpam` (default `true`): Whether to provide a fake opam executable during the build & install phases.
 This executable supports a small subset of opam subcommands, allowing some configuration tooling to query it for